phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.4.4 =
+* Added more filters
+* Make sure we do not insert empty strings in the gettext translation table
+* Added support for Affiliate tracking

 = 1.4.3 =
 * Fixed an issue with the Language by Get Parameter add-on
 * Added compatibility with WooCommerce PDF invoice and WooCommerce's order notes.